Image courtesy: Pixabay

 Even as banks widen the span of their digitisation efforts to cater to increasing online action, it is vital to put equal (if not more) emphasis on stronger measures to protect assets and reputation from newer, emerging threats.

 Critical therefore to recognize this emerging threat and proactively implement smarter and enterprise-wide defense mechanisms.

 How Can Banks Combat Deepfake Fraud?

-Certain banks are already using automated deepfake detection software.
-While these auto-detection technologies work well today to detect amateur deepfakes, it will not suffice in the future.
-Soon, deepfakes will have ultra-realism, and existing technologies will not be able to detect them.
+Many banks are already using automated deepfake detection software.
+While these auto-detection technologies work well today to detect amateur deepfakes, it will not suffice going forward.
+Very soon, deepfakes will have ultra-realism, and existing technologies will not be able to detect them.

 As with any security measure, employee training and vigilance is paramount.
-Make staff aware of deepfakes with examples (getting an unexpected call from a senior bank executive asking them to perform an urgent, unexpected, non-standard task.
+Banks must invest time and effort in making staff aware of deepfakes with examples (getting an unexpected call from a senior bank executive asking them to perform an urgent, unexpected, non-standard task.
 Banks can have internal security questions to help employees confirm a caller’s identity if required.